 Someone who is depressed, who has a particular difficulty they have identified in their relationships, can benefit from sixteen sessions of Dynamic Interpersonal Therapy.

 Sometimes a person can gain enough from an extended consultation of a few meetings.
-This can help the person to consider their difficulties from a more compassionate, nuanced, self-caring perspective.
+This can help the person to consider their difficulties from a more compassionate, self-respecting perspective.

 Who can benefit from supervision